What is the Early Start Denver Model?

 - using play to gradually build on these skills in an intensive, structured and enjoyable way.

-This approach is based on having (or developing) strong, positive relationships between children and their carers.
-The approach encourages these relationships by focusing on activities children enjoy and using these activities as the basis for teaching.
+This therapy is based on having (or developing) strong, positive relationships between children and their carers.
+The therapy encourages these relationships by focusing on activities children enjoy and using these activities as the basis for teaching.

 What does the Early Start Denver Model involve?

-This approach involves working with an Early Start Denver Model team.
+This therapy involves working with an Early Start Denver Model team.
 This team is usually made up of a therapist, early intervention staff and parents.

 The team works together to develop the child’s tailored program, which includes objectives, goals and activities targeting skill development.
 The therapist teaches parents and other carers how to implement the program whenever they’re with their children.